That dollar amount reflects a 93.8% boost from $4.15 billion five years earlier in 2020.

-Based on the average exchange rate for 2022, the Ugandan shilling appreciated by 1% against the US dollar since 2018 but diluted by -2.9% from 2021 to 2022.
-Uganda’s weaker local currency since 2021 makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2024, the Ugandan shilling depreciated by -1% against the US dollar since 2020 and diluted by -0.8% from 2023 to 2024.
+Uganda’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers starting from American currency.

 Uganda’s Top Trade Partners

-From a continental perspective, 44.8% of Uganda exports by value was delivered to African countries while 34.9% was sold to Asian importers.
-Uganda shipped another 18.1% worth of goods to Europe.
+From a continental perspective, 50% of Uganda’s exports by value was delivered to Asian countries while 29.9% was sold to importers in Africa.
+Uganda shipped another 18.1% worth of goods to customers based in Europe.

-Smaller percentages went to buyers in North America (2.2%), Oceania’s Australia, New Zealand and Fiji (0.1%), then Latin America (0.05%) excluding Mexico but including the Caribbean.
+Smaller percentages went to buyers in North America (1.8%), Australia, New Zealand and Papua New Guinea in Oceania (0.1%), then Latin America (0.01%) excluding Mexico but including the Caribbean.

 Uganda’s Top 10 Exports

-Uganda’s top 10 exports generated about four-fifths (79.7%) of the overall value of its global shipments.
+Uganda’s top 10 exports approached four-fifths (79.2%) of the overall value of its global shipments.

-Uganda’s international shipments of fish posted the third-fastest advance, up by 20% year over year.
+Uganda’s shipments of coffee, tea and spices posted the third-fastest gain in value, up by 52.5%.

 Products Generating Uganda’s Largest Trade Surpluses